 While these arrangements leave a resident not to worry about paying the rent for the next 12 months, and some employers make advance payments deductible to an employee’s monthly salary, it could also mean a lack of attention from owners or agents to handle cases such as maintenance issues and an absentee owner’s failure to pay residential obligations mean restrictions of using certain facilities in the housing estate.

 3. Emiratization means not all expats get jobs their skills fit

 The nationalization of certain jobs — providing Emiratis more employment opportunities in the private sector — has gained traction over the past years.
 It has not only restricted employment of non-Emiratis but also makes it not usual for a qualified foreign professional to work under a less qualified Emirati boss.

 4. It takes a long time to get things done

 Paperwork may take longer than usual.
 Applying for your resident or work visas, opening bank accounts, or mobile phone subscriptions may have to go through Dubai bureaucracy.
 Some documents are in Arabic and need translations back and forth expats need to get a certified and reliable translation company.

 The extreme temperature during the summer season can be very unpleasant to newcomers.

 6. Driving can be difficult for newcomers

 Newcomers will always need to adjust to a new city.
 This applies to getting around the local culture, driving around, and familiarizing street signs and traffic laws.
-Dubai, unfortunately has this problem where driving can be difficult and erratic.
+Dubai, unfortunately, has this problem where driving can be difficult and erratic.
 Not all streets are clearly marked and directions are given in landmarks.
-Making the wrong turn can take you back half an hour to get to the right direction.
+Making the wrong turn can take you back half an hour to get in the right direction.